Friday, April 14, 2023

 The 1880 Census shows William Jones, age 26, oysterman, living on Kent Island with his wife Louisa, age 30, and children Milton (5), William (3), and baby Atlantic.

 By 1900, William and his family had moved to Baltimore where they lived on S. Charles Street.
 William's occupation was listed as Sailor.
 Along with his wife Louisa, three sons--Cleveland (15), Spencer (13), and Calvin (10)--were in the household.
+Baltimore with its canning industry and fine port was a natural hub for oystermen.

 In 1905, William was recommended to serve as a Councilman for the 15th ward of Baltimore, though he had not been active in public service before.
 His occupation then was listed as "the rubber business."
 However, he never got to serve in that office as he died of cancer in August 1905 at age 51.
 His death certificate lists his occupation as waterman.
 He is buried in the Jones Family Cemetery in Queen Anne's County MD.